How much does homeschooling cost?

 What is required to homeschool your child?

 Each state has different requirements for homeschooling.
 Some states require that parents submit education plans, student assessments, or take part in formal testing at regular intervals.
-The Home School Legal Defense Association (HSLDA) provides information on homeschooling requirements in each state.
+Be sure to check the specific requirements for your state.

 What is the best homeschooling program?